EvgeniiZorin/Handbook_Databases/SQL.md

 # Subquery

-Subquery, aka nested queries, inner queries:
+> a.k.a. subquery, nested query, inner query

-- are querries that are embedded within the context of another SQL query.
+- Subqueries are embedded within another SQL query and are used when the result of one query depends on that of the other;
 - Are powerful tools for performing complex data manipulations that require one or more intermediary steps
 - Types (depending on where / in which clause the subquery is located):
   - SELECT subqueries